Telephone:020 7815 5447

 Her work has been cited in the House of Commons Science and Technology Committee Seventh report on ‘E-cigarettes’, in Public Health England (PHE) reports and CRUK briefings.
 She has co-authored numerous papers as part of consultations to the All Party Parliamentary Group (APPG), including in response to the revision of the EU Tobacco Products Directive in the advent of Brexit.

-- Recent Graduate member of the Society for Research on Nicotine and Tobacco (SRNT)
+- Graduate member, Society for Research on Nicotine and Tobacco